 Grilling Machine: Preheat machine for 5 minutes.
 Place Hot Dogs on the grilling machine and close lid.
 Use tongs, not a fork, to put them in and take them out.

 Broiling: Preheat oven on broil for 10 minutes.
 During broiling the oven door should remain ajar on electric ranges, but the door remains closed on gas ranges.
 (Consult your owner's manual for specific broiling guidelines).

 Serving: Serve on a bun or without.
 Top with relish, ketchup, mustard, even sauerkraut.
 It's all good!
 Hot Dogs should measure a recommended internal temperature of 160F using a meat thermometer before serving.

 Grilling Machine - Preheat 5 minutes.
 Place burgers on grilling machine and close lid.
-Cook until internal temperature reaches 160 degrees.
+Cook approximately 6 minutes, or until internal temperature reaches 160 degrees.

-Broiling - Set oven regulator for Broil.
-Preheat for 10 minutes.
+Broiling - Preheat oven broiler for 10 minutes.
 During broiling, the oven door on electric ranges should remain ajar; the oven door on gas ranges remains closed (consult your owner’s manual for specific broiling guidelines).
-Place burgers on broiler pan rack and cook until internal temperature reaches 160 degrees, regardless of color.
+Place burgers on broiler pan rack and cook for approximately 6 minutes per side, or until internal temperature reaches 160 degrees.